 Expungement of not guilty findings

 Not guilty findings after a trial on the merits by a Justice or a jury can usually be expunged.
 However, if the not guilty finding relates out of the same incident for another charge which cannot be expunged then the not guilty finding cannot be expunged.
 Pursuant to Rhode Island Law, Dismissals, No information, Not Guilty can be expunged unless there has been a felony conviction. (this is a felony conviction in the strict sense of the word such as a felony with suspended sentence, incarceration or jail time)

 Expungement of one year filings in Rhode Island and Providence Plantations

 A filing is when the case is put aside for a year and if the person stays out of trouble for a year then the case is eligible to be expunged and destroyed at the end of the year.
 If a criminal accused is not violated during the one year filing period, then a filing can be expunged even if there are other offenses before or after the filing.
 Expungement of a filing in Rhode Island is not automatic.
 A motion must be filed.
 If the filing is for a domestic offense then it cannot be expunged until three years.
 Unlimited numbers of one year filings can be expunged if other requirements are satisfied.

-Expungement or convictions, suspended sentences, deferred sentences, jail sentences or probation
+Expungement of Felony convictions, suspended sentences, jail sentences or probation

 A felony with the following sentences: probation, suspended sentence or jail can be expunged ten years after the completion of the sentence or probationary period.
 Under the current state of Rhode Island law you cannot have any FELONY conviction, suspended sentence, fine or probation expunged if you have another conviction, suspended sentence, fine or probation on your record.
 A misdemeanor or felony conviction is any sentence with a fine, deferred sentence, suspended sentence or period of incarceration.
 Even though probation or a deferred sentences may not constitute convictions under Rhode Island law for some purposes they are treated the same way as convictions for expungement purposes.